 When you perform strength training, you begin with eight to ten exercises that work the major muscle groups of the body, performing them two to three times every week and focusing on different muscle groups during each session.

 If you're a beginner, start with one set of each exercise, with eight repetitions, no more than twice a week.
 Then gradually increase to two to three sets for each exercise with eight to twelve reps, every second or third day.
 Once you can easily do twelve reps of an exercise, you can increase the weight or resistance.
 Sessions should last about 20-30 minutes each.

-Resistance training is a great activity at the end of the day when you feel low on energy.
+This type of exercise is a great activity at the end of the day when you feel low on energy and carrying stress.
 It doesn't require as much intensity as cardio exercise, but it stills gets your blood pumping and focuses your mind, allowing you to de-stress from the day and clear your mind of negative thoughts.

 I find when I'm working for long periods at my desk, I get tense and agitated and need a change of scenery.
 That's when I'll go outside and take a walk by the river near my house.
 Walking in a natural setting is automatically soothing and relaxing (rather than walking on the street or in a busy environment).
 But sometimes a solitary walk gives you too much space and freedom to focus on your worries and frustrations.

 Instead of just taking a walk, try a walking meditation instead.
 This requires being mindful of yourself, your body, and your surroundings as you take your walk.
 Begin by simply standing and becoming aware of the weight of your body moving through the soles of your feet and into the ground.
 Become aware of all parts of your body, how they feel, and the subtle shifts required to keep you balanced.

 As you start walking, notice the feeling of your feet lifting from the ground and striking it again with each step.
 Become aware of the movement of your joints and the swing of your legs as you walk.
 Notice the temperature outside and how it feels on your skin.